 – “A natural mis-use of imagination by anyone alive.”

 This page will attempt to help you with questions like: What do I do about feeling anxious?
 What should I think about it?
 What does it mean?
 (Answer: anxiety is simply reminding you that you are effectively living in the unknown, moment by ‘what’s-coming-next’ moment.
-And you can respond with anxious thinking, if you like, or not.)
+And you can respond to that with anxious thinking, or not.)

 Another three minute guide to a common thought/feeling (a la The 3 Principles).

 Watch the video below!
 In it you’ll see I was feeling anxious when I recorded it.
 Not anxious of recording the video, but anxious of what would happen a couple of hours later when I attended my very first Here and Now Meetup group.

 Now this Meetup group is all about the people who attend being ‘present’, and sharing their experiences with others – with strangers – as part of that presence.

 I was fine when I thought about this Meetup group up until a few hours before I was due to drive for an hour to get there.
 Then, a wave of unsettling thoughts washed over my body, that looked a little something like this:

 - I’m feeling anxious about ‘being seen’, being present, with strangers